inex/ixp-manager-docs-md/docs/usage/switches.md

 1. The *eye* (view) button shows the complete database record for a switch including all the SNMP discovered information from the *Iface* and *MAU* SNMP MIBs.
 2. The *pencil* button allows you to edit a switch's details.
-3. The *trashcan* button allows you to delete a switch. **NB:** a switch can only be deleted if there are no associated ports, patch panel connections, etc. Switches can alternativily be made inactive by editing it and unchecking the *Active* checkbox.
+3. The *trashcan* button allows you to delete a switch. **NB:** a switch can only be deleted if there are no associated ports, patch panel connections, etc. Switches can alternatively be made inactive by editing it and unchecking the *Active* checkbox.
-2. Under *SNMP Actions* there are two options and the resulting view is made from a live/immediate SNMP poll:
+4. Under *SNMP Actions* there are two options and the resulting view is made from a live/immediate SNMP poll:
     * **View / Edit Ports:** Allows you to edit port type, port active status, etc. Please see documentation below for details.
     * **Live Port States:** Shows the current port states including: name, alias/description, LAG, speed / duplex, MTU, administrative and operational state.
-3. Under *Database Actions* you can get information on the switches ports as recorded in the database (usualy from the last time the switch was polled):
+5. Under *Database Actions* you can get information on the switches ports as recorded in the database (usually from the last time the switch was polled):
     * **View / Edit Ports:** Allows you to edit port type, port active status, etc. Please see documentation below for details.
-Where SNMP is available, the above SNMP version of this has more features and is preferrred.
+Where SNMP is available, the above SNMP version of this has more features and is preferred.
     * **Port MAU Detail:** MAU (Medium Attachment Units) - provides information on the XFP / SFP / etc. optics installed in a switch.
 If the option is disabled then it means the switch does not support the SNMP MAU MIB.
     * **Port Report:** a simple report listing who is connected to each port in a switch.
 E.g. useful as a hardcopy when going to a datacentre.